YACHAKAWASI/lidarbot/README.md

 --skip-keys "rviz2 gazebo_ros2_control gazebo_ros_pkgs" --rosdistro humble
 ```

-`rviz2` and the gazebo related packages are skipped in the ROS dependency installation process as they are only run on the PC and not on the robot --- the rosdep keys for the ROS2 Humble distribution are available [here](https://github.com/ros/rosdistro/blob/master/humble/distribution.yaml).
+`rviz2` and the Gazebo related packages are skipped in the ROS dependency installation process as they are only run on the PC and not on the robot --- the rosdep keys for the ROS2 Humble distribution are available [here](https://github.com/ros/rosdistro/blob/master/humble/distribution.yaml).

 [WiringPi i2c library](#wiringpi) and [MPU6050 RPi 4 C++ library](#mpu6050-library) are also installed before building the workspace --- a `Downloads` directory will need to be created to clone the WiringPi files.

 Likewise to avoid manually sourcing the underlay and overlay, the same steps employed in the [development machine setup](#sourcing-ros-installation) are followed but replacing `dev_ws` with `robot_ws` where necessary.

-Afterwards, navigate to the workspace directory then run build command:
+Afterwards, navigate to the workspace directory then run the build command:

 ```
 cd ~/robot_ws